 6Zebra Finches Fake It To Make It

 Unlike male song sparrows, zebra finches aren’t giving their potential mates the opportunity to judge.
-If a zebra finch is sick, it'll fake being healthy in front of other zebra finches, especially if there’s a chance to mate.
+If a zebra finch is sick, it will fake being healthy in front of other zebra finches, especially if there’s a chance to mate.
 No word on what else they’re faking.

-But in front of their young, possible mates.
-Intruders threatening their territories, the animals change their priorities and hide their illnesses.
-That behaviour might seem amusing or clever—until you realise how these actions affect the detection and spread of diseases among both animals and humans.
+But in front of their young, possible mates, or intruders threatening their territories, the animals change their priorities and hide their illnesses.
+That behavior might seem amusing or clever—until you realize how these actions affect the detection and spread of diseases among both animals and humans.

 5Fruit Flies Think Before They Act

 A fruit fly’s lifespan is usually less than 60 days.
 That’s not much time to develop advanced mental capabilities.
 But a study from Oxford University shows that fruit flies actually think before they act.
 They even take more time when making difficult decisions (although they obviously can’t take more than 60 days).

 To begin their experiment, the researchers trained Drosophila fruit flies to avoid a particular concentration of an odor.
 Then the flies were placed in a narrow chamber.
 At one end was the odor concentration to be avoided; at the other end was a different concentration of the same odor.

 When the odor concentrations were easy to distinguish, the fruit flies would quickly go to the correct end of the chamber almost every time.
 But when the concentrations were hard to tell apart, the fruit flies took much longer to decide, leading researchers to conclude that they were gathering information before making a decision.

 The researchers were able to predict the fruit flies’ decision-making process with the same mathematical models used for humans and primates.
 This indicates a higher intelligence in fruit flies than was previously thought possible.